Last updated: December 5, 2019

 9) Creative Christmas Cards

-Have you seen this video that’s been doing the rounds on social media?
-It has some really cool ideas for simple, yet effective holiday cards.
+Have you seen this video with some really cool ideas for simple, yet effective holiday cards?

 Of course, art isn’t about making exact replicas.
 Some students might enjoy using the video as a starting point for their own designs.